 Australian Order of Battle for Vietnam 1962-1972

-Copyright © 1996 Brian
+Copyright © 1996

-Ross.
-Non-commercial distribution for educational purposes
+Brian Ross.
+Non-commercial distribution for educational

-storage in any commercial BBS is strictly prohibited without
+or storage in any commercial BBS is strictly prohibited without

 written consent.